 Stone Resin Sinks

-Stone Resin is a highly durable material which can be moulded into almost any shape of mould.
+Stone resin is a highly durable material that can be moulded into almost any shape.
 These basins create a contemporary look and are often finished with smooth edges.
 A consistent pure white finish is always found in stone resin sinks.

 The corner of a stone resin sink with a stainless steel waste plug in the background.